akagomez/can-binarytree/README.md

 implementations provided by [@vadimg](https://github.com/vadimg/js_bintrees) and and mixes in features of CanJS that make the data structures observable.

-Note: Currently, the only data structure in the package that is observable is the `can.RBTreeList`, which was adapted from the `can.RBTree` data structure for use in CanJS' [can-derive plugin](https://github.com/canjs/can-derive).

 > - [Install](#install)
 > - [Use](#use)
 > - [Data Structures](#data-structures)